Sea Grant/NMFS Graduate Fellowship Program in Population and Ecosystem Dynamics and Marine Resource Economics

 Both portions of this competition are now under one funding number.

-The NMFS-Sea Grant Fellowship Program in Marine Resource Economics expects to award at least one new Ph.D.
-Fellowship in 2021 to students who are interested in careers related to the development and implementation of quantitative methods for assessing the economics of the conservation and management of living marine resources.
+The NMFS-Sea Grant Fellowship Program in Marine Resource Economics expects to award one new Ph.D.
+Fellowship in 2023 to students who are interested in careers related to the development and implementation of quantitative methods for assessing the economics of the conservation and management of living marine resources.

-For a list of required application materials and evaluation criteria, see pages 8 and 13 in the 2021 Notice of Funding Opportunity.
+For a list of required application materials and evaluation criteria, see the 2023 NMFS-Sea Grant Fellowship Student Guide.